Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 What I have found is that in searching hotels on Travelocity the prices tend to be the same as when you go directly to the hotel's website.
 I will still likely use Travelocity (or a similar site) to find hotels for our trips, but I will book them directly with the hotel in the future.
 This way if we encounter a similar situation again, there can be some reasonable resolution.

 When you are traveling and stay in motels, take a cheap night light along to plug in at night.
 Then you can find your way to the bathroom without stubbing your toe.
-Also take a plug with extra holes, if you have extra things to charge.
-Some motels don't have a lot of plug ins.
-This works really well if you are traveling with another couple.

 My son travels a lot and one of the things he does is save the hotel goodies.
 I realized the shoe shine cloths are will be great for polishing furniture, cleaning glass polishing fixtures, etc.